oddbird/oddleventy/content/blog/2024/testing-fastapi.md

 that use `get_db` will use our automatically rolled-back session instead of the real database, giving us predictable and isolated tests.

+You will notice that this fixture uses `yield session` instead of `return session`.
+This is because we want to run some code after the test is complete, and `yield` allows us to do that.
+The `yield` statement is where the test function will receive the `session` object, and the code after the `yield` statement will run after the test is complete.
+In this case we make sure to remove the override and close the connection to the database.

-Additionally, we can use the `db` fixture to assert the application state after making requests to our endpoints:
+Because the `db` fixture is auto-used, we don't need to add it to our test functions.
+However, we can add explicitly to assert the application state after making requests to our endpoints:

 ```python